csoltenborn/GoogleTestAdapter/README.md

 * Install through the Visual Studio Gallery - search for *Google Test Adapter*.
 This will make sure that the extension is updated automatically
 * Download and launch the [VSIX installer](https://ci.appveyor.com/api/buildjobs/nqkie3qal53y9mhq/artifacts/GoogleTestExtension/GoogleTestAdapterVSIX/bin/Release/GoogleTestAdapterVSIX.vsix)

 After restarting VS, your tests will be displayed in the test explorer at build completion time.
-If they don't, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
-If they don't, configure a *Test discovery regex* at the same place.
+If no or not all tests show up, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
+If they are not, configure a *Test discovery regex* at the same place.

 #### Configuration